-- Effective 22 December: - Flights are suspended to the United Kingdom. - Travellers from the UK by air, land or sea are required to quarantine for 14 days. - Commercial flights have resumed between Tirana and certain countries.
+- The suspension of flights to and from the United Kingdom is extended until 18 January 2021. - Travellers arriving from the UK by air, land or sea are required to quarantine for 14 days. - Commercial flights have resumed between Tirana and certain countries.
 Only EU and Schengen residents and nationals are eligible to board these flights at this time. - There is no general requirement for travellers returning to Albania to self-quarantine.
 Quarantine will only apply in specific cases when ordered by health authorities. - All land borders with neighbouring, Kosovo, North Macedonia and Greece have reopened.
 The land border with Montenegro remains closed.